amacgregor/allanmacgregor/src/pages/articles/2016-01-17-exploring-elixir-recursion-and-lists/index.md

 ---
-title: "Exploring Elixir Recursion and Lists"
+title: 'Exploring Elixir Recursion and Lists'
 date: 2016-01-17T15:46:54-05:00
 layout: post
 draft: false
-path: "/posts/exploring-elixir-recursion-lists"
+path: '/posts/exploring-elixir-recursion-lists'
-category: "Programming"
+category: 'Programming'
 tags:
-  - "Elixir"
+  - 'Elixir'
-  - "Functional Programming"
+  - 'Functional Programming'
-description: "Exploration of recursion in elixir with lists"
+description: 'Exploration of recursion in elixir with lists'
 ---

 Recently, I've been playing with a new language called [Elixir](https://elixir-lang.org/).
 Elixir is a **functional programming language** specifically designed with the intention of creating scalable and maintainable applications.

 As many developers my main experience with programming languages and paradigms has been with **object oriented programming**; functional programming is a completely different beast and as I explore and learn more, the more fascinating I find the promises and ideas behind functional programming.

 One of the things that has been messing with my head considerably is the fact that functional programming relies heavily on recursion.
 Now, technically speaking elixir is not a purely functionaly language and the way they implement **immutability** is a bit different; that being said in elxir as in any other functional programming language **there are no loops**.

 No loops!? no **foreach**, no **for**, no **while** instead we get recursion; where a function gets called recursively until a condition is reached that stops the recursive action from ocurring again — for example processing each element in a list until the list is empty.

 Sounds confusing right?
 Let's look at an example:

 <script src="https://gist.github.com/amacgregor/93b23d7260b62a0b72e5.js"></script>